-- Lack of production of legal effects or nullity and voidness the legal consequences for the validity of the transaction depend on whether the concentration is implemented before a clearance decision is adopted (regardless of whether it has been notified to the PCA) or whether the parties implemented the concentration in breach of a prohibition decision.
+Lack of production of legal effects or nullity and voidness

+The legal consequences for the validity of the transaction depend on whether the concentration is implemented before a clearance decision is adopted (regardless of whether it has been notified to the PCA) or whether the parties implemented the concentration in breach of a prohibition decision.
 A concentration implemented before a clearance decision is adopted does not produce any legal effects.
 A concentration implemented in breach of a prohibition decision by the PCA is null and void and may be declared as such by a court.
-The PCA may also revoke a concentration that has been implemented in disregard of a decision of non-opposition imposing commitments. - The imposition of fines if a concentration subject to mandatory filing without clearance from the PCA or in breach of a prohibition decision is implemented, the PCA may impose fines on the undertakings concerned, reaching up to 10% of the previous year's turnover for each of the participating undertakings, calculated in accordance with the Competition Act and the PCA's guidelines on the method of setting fines.
+The PCA may also revoke a concentration that has been implemented in disregard of a decision of non-opposition imposing commitments.

+The imposition of fines

+If a concentration subject to mandatory filing without clearance from the PCA or in breach of a prohibition decision is implemented, the PCA may impose fines on the undertakings concerned, reaching up to 10% of the previous year's turnover for each of the participating undertakings, calculated in accordance with the Competition Act and the PCA's guidelines on the method of setting fines.

-- Personal liability of board members, directors and managers according to the Competition Act, persons holding positions in the managing bodies or heading up or being responsible for the supervision of the relevant department may also be held liable, with fines of up to 10% of their annual income (if it is demonstrated that the infringement was or should have been to their knowledge). - Private enforcement it is possible that jumping the gun may give rise to actions for damages in cases where parties suffer harm caused to them by the early and unlawful implementation of a merger.
-This would be the case, for example, if the parties to a proposed transaction jointly participate in a tender. - Ex officio investigations in a situation where the PCA becomes aware of a concentration subject to mandatory notification being implemented within the previous five years in breach of the Competition Act, it can initiate ex officio proceedings and order the parties to notify (it does this often).
+Personal liability of board members, directors and managers

+According to the Competition Act, persons holding positions in the managing bodies or heading up or being responsible for the supervision of the relevant department may also be held liable, with fines of up to 10% of their annual income (if it is demonstrated that the infringement was or should have been to their knowledge).

+Private enforcement

+It is possible that jumping the gun may give rise to actions for damages in cases where parties suffer harm caused to them by the early and unlawful implementation of a merger.

+Ex officio investigations

+In a situation where the PCA becomes aware of a concentration subject to mandatory notification being implemented within the previous five years in breach of the Competition Act, it can initiate ex officio proceedings and order the parties to notify (it does this often).
 In this case, the filing fees will be double the amount originally due.
 The PCA may also apply a periodic penalty payment of up to a maximum of 5% of the average turnover in the preceding year until the notification is filed.
-Ex officio investigations may also be opened if the PCA concludes that the clearance decision was issued based on false or incorrect information provided by the parties or when the parties disregard conditions or obligations imposed by the PCA. - Reputational effects the consequences listed in any of the above bullet points can create negative reputational effects for the parties.
+Ex officio investigations may also be opened if the PCA concludes that the clearance decision was issued based on false or incorrect information provided by the parties or when the parties disregard conditions or obligations imposed by the PCA.